Yang-Mills model for centrally extended 2d gravity: Further remarks and conclusions

 (a) Case $\mathfrak{na}_2=Span \{t_0,t_3\}$.
 Under $\dl_{(\xi,\Sig)}$, with $\Sig= \th t_0 + \tau t_3$, the gauge fields transform as

 whereas the variations of the field strengths read

-For $\lambda\neq 1$, the only invariants up to order two in the field strengths are $\ast G^0$ and $(\ast G^0)^2$.
-The first one is a total derivative that we ignore, whilst the second one gives a free theory for $b^0{\!}_\mu$.
+For $\lambda\neq 1$, the only invariants up to order 2 in the field strengths are $\ast G^0$ and $(\ast G^0)^2$.
+The first one is a total derivative that we ignore, while the second one gives a free theory for $b^0{\!}_\mu$.
 A zweibein postulate that linearly maps $b^0{\!}_\mu$ to an affine connection, $G^0{\!}_{\mu\nu}$ to the Riemann tensor and $(G^1{\!}_{\mu\nu},G^2{\!}_{\mu\nu})$ to the torsion does exist.
-However, since there is no non-free invariant action, it will not lead to a 2d gravity model.
+However, since there is no nonfree invariant action, it will not lead to a 2d gravity model.

 (b) Case $\mathfrak{na}_2=Span \{t_0,t_3\}$.
 Taking now $\Sig= \th t_0 + \tau t_1$, the transformation laws are

 and

 It is clear from this last set of equation that the same conclusion as in case (a) holds.